aaronstarky/startup/README.md

 - [X] set up login credentials to be added to MongoDB cluster
 - [X] set up document structure for match items to be inserted into MongoDB
 - [X] change all existing authentication endpoints to use the new MongoDB format
-- [ ] edit existing login fetch requests to fetch from the new auth endpoints
+- [X] edit existing login fetch requests to fetch from the new auth endpoints

 ## WebSocket Deliverable
+For this deliverable, I am going to set up a websocket server that users connect to each time they view the matches page.
+On the matches page, they can view the scores of matches in which they are participating update in real time.

+- [X] Properly deploy simon deliverable to simon.Picklematch.click
+- [ ] Create websocket endpoints in index.js
+- [ ] Connect matches page to websocket endpoint in index.js